dp119/py_repo/jenkins.md

 # <h4> Jenkins File in GIT vs Jenkins UI

 Declarative script is relatively new concept that supposts pipeline as code concept in jenkins.
-It is easier to read and write
+It is easier to read and write.
 This code is written in a JenkinsFile and checked into the SCM such as Git.

 The Scripted pipeline is a traditional way of writing the code.
 In this pipeline, the Jenkinsfile is written on the Jenkins UI instance.